Fluctuations of subsystem entropies at late times: Subsystem fluctuations in random quantum circuits

 Local random quantum circuits are known to be efficient constructions of approximate unitary designs \cite{HL08,BH13,BHH12}.
 Specifically, Brand{\~a}o, Harrow, and Horodecki proved that local and parallelized random quantum circuits form approximate designs after some depth which is polynomial in $k$.
 We review their result for systems of local qubits. \begin{theorem}[\cite{BHH12}] For $d=2^n$, $k\leq \sqrt{d}$, and $\ep>0$, the set of all 1D random quantum circuits on $n$ qubits with Haar random 2-local gates drawn from $U(4)$, forms an $\ep$-approximate unitary $k$-design if the circuit depth is

+where $C$ is a constant computed in \cite{BHH12}. \end{theorem} \ni The above bound can be simplified as follows: \begin{corollary} 1D brickwork random quantum circuits on $n$ qubits form $\ep=1/d^k$-approximate unitary $k$-designs when $t\geq c_{\rm bw} n k^{11}$, where $c_{\rm bw}$ is taken to be $4.6 \times 10^7$. \end{corollary}

-where $C$ is a constant computed in \cite{BHH12}. \end{theorem} They also extend their result to random circuits comprised of gates drawn from some universal gate set $G$, where the $C$ is then a (potentially large) constant depending on $G$.
+They also extend their result to random circuits comprised of gates drawn from some universal gate set $G$, where the $C$ is then a (potentially large) constant depending on $G$.
 We note that the RQCs we have primarily been considering are of the brickwork type, alternating layers of 2-local unitaries on even and odd links.
 The parallelized model in \cite{BHH12} is slightly different, applying even and odd layers with equal probability at each time step.
 But this parallelized model mixes slower than the brickwork RQCs and upper bounds the design depth.
 Thus, we can extend the above theorem to brickwork RQCs.

-The $t=O(nk^{11})$ behavior in \autoref{thm:BHH} for random circuits on local qubits can be improved to $t=O(nk)$ by taking the local dimension to be large. \begin{theorem*}[Restatement of \autoref{thm:lineardesigngrowth}] Brickwork random quantum circuits on $n$ qudits of local dimension $q$ form $\ep$-approximate unitary $k$-designs if the circuit depth is $t\geq 2nk + \log (1/\ep)$, for some large value of $q$ which depends on $k$ and the size of the circuit. \end{theorem*}
+The $t=O(nk^{11})$ behavior in \autoref{thm:BHH} for random circuits on local qubits can be improved to $t=O(nk)$ by taking the local dimension to be large. \begin{theorem*}[Restatement of \autoref{thm:lineardesigngrowth}] Brickwork random quantum circuits on $n$ qudits of local dimension $q$ form $\ep$-approximate unitary $k$-designs if the circuit depth is $t\geq 2nk + \log_q (1/\ep)$, for some large value of $q$ which depends on $k$ and the size of the circuit. \end{theorem*}

 A consequence of these two theorems are time-dependent bounds on the fluctuations of subsystem entropy and the trace distance to the equilibrium state discussed in \autoref{sec:RQC_analytics}.
-For RQCs on local qubits, \autoref{thm:BHH} gives that $t = C n k^{11}$ depth RQCs form approximate designs with $\ep=1/d^{2k}$. \autoref{thm:appdesignbound} then tells us that the entropy fluctuations of a $d_A= O(1)$ sized subsystem are bounded for depth $t$ circuits as
+For RQCs on local qubits, \autoref{thm:BHH} gives that $t = c_{\rm bw} n (4k)^{11}$ depth RQCs form $\ep$-approximate $4k$-designs with $\ep=1/d^{2k}$. \autoref{thm:appdesignbound} then tells us that the entropy fluctuations of a $d_A= O(1)$ sized subsystem are bounded for depth $t$ circuits as

-which holds up to exponential times for $t\leq Cn2^{11n/2}$.
-For large local dimension, \autoref{thm:lineardesigngrowth} gives that that RQCs form $\ep=1/d^{2k}$ approximate $k$-designs when the circuit depth is $t=4nk$.
+which holds up to exponential times for $t\lesssim n2^{11n/2}$.
+For large local dimension, \autoref{thm:lineardesigngrowth} gives that that RQCs form $\ep=1/d^{2k}$ approximate $4k$-designs when the circuit depth is $t=10nk$.
 Subsequently, \autoref{thm:appdesignbound} bounds the probability the subsystem entropy of a state evolved by a depth $t$ RQC deviates from maximal as

 but as we must take $q$ large to achieve this linear behavior, we cannot extend the bound to exponential times.
 Similar time-dependent bounds on the distance of the evolved state $\rho_A(t)$ to the maximally mixed state follow from \autoref{thm:appdesignbound}.